S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas: Basic Definitions

 If the characteristic of the untilt $S^{\sharp}$ is $p$, then $S^{\sharp} = S$, and

-if $S=Spa(R,R^{+})$.
-Then the fiber of the Beilinson-Drinfeld affine Grassmannian at the characteristic $p$ untilt is the Witt vector affine Grassmannian considered in \cite{Zhu2017} (we embed perfect schemes into the category of v-sheaves as explained in lecture 18 of \cite{SW17}).
-On the other hand, if $S^{\sharp}=Spa(R^{\sharp},R^{\sharp,+})$ is a characteristic zero untilt, we have
+if $S=\on{Spa}(R,R^{+})$.
+Then the fiber of the Beilinson--Drinfeld affine Grassmannian at the characteristic $p$ untilt is the Witt vector affine Grassmannian considered in \cite{Zhu2017}. \footnote{We can embed perfect schemes into the category of v-sheaves using either the $\diamond$- or $\diamond\diamond$-analytification functor as explained in appendix \ref{serepoir}.
+The Witt vector affine Grassmannian is ind-proper, so the two $v$-sheaves associated to it are the same.} On the other hand, if $S^{\sharp}=\on{Spa}(R^{\sharp},R^{\sharp,+})$ is a characteristic zero untilt, we have